pingidentity/pingidentity-solution-stacks/docs/workforce.md

 ## Test the deployment

-There are two dummy (stubbed) OIDC applications you can use to test SSO.
+There are two dummy OIDC applications you can use to test SSO.
 The OAuth configuration for the applications is:

   * `authorization code`, `implicit`, and `refesh token` grants.
   * `Issuer`: localhost